-We consider settings with data $(X_i, D_i, Y_i)$ for $i = 1, \hdots, n$ drawn i.i.d. from some joint distribution $\p(\cdot)$, where $X_i$ is a vector of covariates and $D_i \in \{0, 1\}$ is a historical selection decision determined by past decision makers such as judges or loan applicants.
-The observed outcome satisfies $Y_i = D_i \times Y_i^*$ for some true outcome $Y_i^* \in \{0, 1\}$, where for example $Y_i^*$ is whether a defendant would commit pretrial misconduct if they were released before trial or whether an applicant would default if they were granted a loan.\footnote{While restrictive, the true outcome $Y_i^*$ is in fact binary in all empirical applications mentioned so far as we discuss in Section \ref{section: model set-up}.}
+We consider data $(X_i, D_i, Y_i)$ for $i = 1, \hdots, n$ drawn i.i.d. from a joint distribution $\p(\cdot)$, where $X_i$ is a vector of covariates and $D_i \in \{0, 1\}$ is a selection decision by past decision makers (e.g., judges or loan applicants).
+The observed outcome satisfies $Y_i = D_i \times Y_i^*$ for some true outcome $Y_i^* \in \{0, 1\}$; for example, $Y_i^*$ is whether a defendant would commit pretrial misconduct if released before trial or whether an applicant would default if granted a loan.

-In this setting, empirical researchers analyze \textit{predictive algorithms} $s(X_i)$ that predict the probability $Y_i^* = 1$ given the covariates $X_i$ or equivalently estimate the conditional probability $\mu^*(x) = \p(Y_i^* = 1 \mid X_i = x)$.
-Furthermore, when given an existing predictive algorithm, empirical researchers evaluate its \textit{overall performance}